Qualified Persons (QP) Training Courses

 Course Dates

-Refresher Point of Adequate Outlet Course (Note: this course is intended for people who have previously taken the Point of Adequate Outlet course before)
+Refresher Point of Adequate Outlet course (This course is intended for WSA staff and QPs who have previously taken the Point of Adequate Outlet course before, and have conducted at least one PAO assessment in the past two years.)

 The Art of Influential Communication Course (Pre-requisite is the Introductory QP Training Course)